ParminCloud/Containers/php/README.md

 * ghcr.io/parmincloud/containers/php:php8.1-fpm
 * ghcr.io/parmincloud/containers/php:php8.1-cli

-> Replace 8.1 with your PHP Version (8.1, 8.2 and 8.3 is available)
+> Replace 8.1 with your PHP Version (8.1, 8.2, 8.3 and 8.4 is available)

+We are supporting versions that are listed here

 ## ENVs